wheelo/RooCode-Tips-Tricks/README.md

 Each resource includes detailed implementation instructions within its files.
 Simply clone this repository, copy the desired files into your project, and follow the specific setup instructions within each resource.

 **Recommended Learning Path:**
-1. Start with the [Handoff System architecture overview](handoff-manager/docs/handoff-system.md) to understand the concepts
+1. Start with the [Handoff Manager architecture overview](handoff-manager/docs/handoff-system.md) to understand the concepts
 2. Choose your implementation path:
    - For simple installation, follow the [basic installation guide](handoff-manager/docs/basic-installation.md)
    - For manual installation, follow the [advanced installation guide](handoff-manager/docs/advanced-installation.md)